oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

 ## Conclusions

-**Congratulations on completing this Lab, as well as this LiveLab!**
+**Congratulations on completing this Lab, as well as this Workshop!**

 In this Lab, you have:

 * Custom-trained an OCI AI Vision model
 * Witnessed your model serve your input in real-time, demonstrating model accuracy

-In this LiveLab, you have successfully implemented a highly transferrable OCI solution pattern à la Professor Hu, and simulated the experience of automating, accelerating, and enhancing a biomedical research process by producing your own cell classifier.
+In this Workshop, you have successfully implemented a highly transferrable OCI solution pattern à la Professor Hu, and simulated the experience of automating, accelerating, and enhancing a biomedical research process by producing your own cell classifier.

 The next step in this solution pattern would be to process the JSON representation of the model analysis for end-user consumption.